 - Tap a card to configure it, such as to determine if notifications related to it are sent.
-You also see a list of recent transactions for the card. - Add a new credit or debit card. - Use the Double-Click Home Button switch to determine whether you can access the cards in your Wallet by pressing the Touch ID/Home button twice when the phone is locked.
-This makes using your Wallet even easier because you press the Home button twice and your cards appear; tap a card to use it or touch the Touch ID/Home button to pay for something with Apple Pay.

-- Set the Allow Payments on Mac switch to on (green) if you use a Mac computer and want to be able to use Apple Pay for online transactions. - Set your default Apple Pay card.
+You also see a list of recent transactions for the card. - Add a new credit or debit card (tap Add Card and follow the prompts). - Use the Double-Click Side Button switch (X models) or Double-Click Home Button switch (non-X models) to determine whether you can access the cards in your Wallet by pressing the Side button or the Touch ID/Home button twice.
+This makes using your Wallet even easier because you press the associated button twice and your cards appear; tap a card to use it and then use Face ID or Touch ID to complete the process. - Set the Allow Payments on Mac switch to on (green) if you use a Mac computer and want to be able to use Apple Pay for online transactions. - Set your default Apple Pay card.
 The default card is used automatically; you have to manually select other cards in the Wallet app to use one of them instead. - Update your shipping address, email addresses, and phone numbers.

-You should also make sure Apple Pay is set to use Touch ID because this makes it much easier and faster.
-Open the Settings app, tap Touch ID & Passcode, and then enter your passcode.
+You should also make sure Apple Pay is set to use Face ID (X models) or Touch ID (non-X models) because this makes it much easier and faster.
+Open the Settings app, tap Face ID & Passcode (X models) or Touch ID & Passcode (non-X models), and then enter your passcode.
 Ensure that the Apple Pay switch is on (green).
-This enables you to complete Apple Pay transactions by touching the Touch ID/Home button.
-(See Chapter 4 for the steps to help you configure Touch ID.)
+This enables you to complete Apple Pay transactions by looking at your phone (X models) or touching the Touch ID/Home button (non-X models).
+(See Chapter 4 for the steps to help you configure Face ID or Touch ID.)